Implementation:

 Neighborhood Revitalization – Restore SGF

-Restore SGF is a local initiative that aims to encourage reinvestment and homeownership in Springfield’s northside historic neighborhoods.
+Restore SGF is a local initiative that aims to encourage reinvestment and homeownership in Springfield’s neighborhoods.
 It provides a central resource point for all residential incentives and loan programs offered by the City of Springfield.
 In collaboration with real estate and banking institutions, Restore SGF also markets available programs and provides affordable financing opportunities.
-The City should continue to support this initiative as a major player in neighborhood revitalization, connecting residents, neighborhood associations, and other relevant stakeholders with available resources.
 One example of the successful implementation of a program like this is in Des Moines, Iowa.
 Invest DSM is a non-profit organization created in in 2018 to improve property values and quality of life in the area’s neighborhoods.

 Chapter 7 – Housing & Neighborhoods